 Also, be sure you use coloring meant for candles.
 Some people claim you can use food coloring for candles, but it likely won’t mix with your wax and may be hazardous.

-How to Use a Wax Warmer
+How to Clean a Wax Melter?

 I hope you found this tutorial helpful.
 If you did, be sure to share it with your friends!
 Also, if you have any thoughts or helpful tips, be sure to leave a comment!